 Representative democracy cannot function properly without political parties.
 Political parties provide a vehicle for the electorate to express itself by accommodating interest groups and offering voters different options.

 They are also key institutions for participation and representation, responding to the needs of the people.
-Our Political Parties, Participation and Representation Programme supports political parties focusing on party law and finance, political party organization, political party dialogue, and effective party assistance.
+Our Political Participation and Representation Programme supports political parties focusing on party law and finance, political party organization, political party dialogue, and effective party assistance.

 Political Party Dialogue

 In many young democracies, especially those with weak legal and political systems, fundamental reforms are highly needed but often also highly contested.
 Political parties have an important role to play in developing communication channels and consultation processes for building consensus.
 Stimulating greater political cooperation in the competitive arena of national politics is crucial to avoid conflict and regain citizen confidence in a country's democratic system.

 The impact of economic resources on the political participation of women has become a prominent issue in the field of comparative political finance.The four-year Respect for Women’s Political Rights (WPR) Programme developed by International IDEA, the Netherlands Institute for Multiparty Democracy (NIMD) and other partners aims to strengthen the political leadership of women in three countries—Colombia, Kenya and Tunisia—by improving the political environment for equal participation and leadership of women and men in political parties.